Giuseppe Lombardo Radice: Fascist period

 Subsequently, in the years 1922-1924, during the fascist period, reporting directly to the then Minister of Public Education Giovanni Gentile, he provided for the drafting of ministerial programs for primary schools, providing, among other things, for the use of regional languages in teaching texts, (the program From Dialect to Language).
 However, this was not translated into effective practice, given the unifying and leveling emphasis of fascist ideology.

 He collaborated with Gentile on the Italian translation of Immanuel Kant's Critique of Pure Reason.

 His work cannot be associated with fascist ideology, so much so that when Fascism openly revealed its authoritarian nature with the murder of Giacomo Matteotti in 1924, he went on to teach pedagogy at the l'Istituto superiore di magistero in Rome until 1928.
 For having abandoned his collaboration with the fascist government, he underwent a period of marginalization which led him to withdraw from active politics, even though he never openly distanced himself from fascism.

 In 1931 he took the oath of loyalty to fascism imposed on university professors, on pain of losing their chair and being excluded from teaching, confessing to De Sanctis: "It will shame all my work as a writer and thinker, but I cannot put it on I pave my young children."
 So he turned to the dissemination of a new pedagogical address with the magazine L'educazione nazionale.
 This pedagogical approach was inspired by the work of the great American philosopher Ralph Waldo Emerson, considered by Lombardo Radice to be the "prophet of new education".
-He admired and supported :it:Maria Boschetti Alberti of Bedigliora.
+He admired and supported Maria Boschetti-Alberti of Bedigliora.